Can Businessman Trump Run The Country

 As President, he claims he can use his business acumen (which he pronounces 'a cumin' -- because he knows a lot of words) and apply that to running the country.
 But there is a lot he doesn't seem to understand.
 The scariest aspect is that he doesn't know what he doesn't know.
 He claims he knows everything, that he "has a very smart brain", that he is the smartest guy in every room, yet when asked what he felt was the strongest leg of the Triad, he responded "the nuclear option" -- not knowing all three legs of the Triad are nuclear.

-He seems to be way out of his depth.
-Paul Ryan cuts him slack saying "he's new to this."
-Somehow a guy who has demonstrated a short attention span and lack of understanding of the very government he is running is worrisome.
-Moreover, he doesn't get that because he gives the order -- that unlike running his privately owned business -- those around him are not his employees, they are public servants: they are not supposed to be loyal to him, but rather the Constitution and rule of law.
+He is way out of his depth.
+Paul Ryan cut him slack, saying, "he's new to this."
+Somehow, a guy who has demonstrated a short attention span and lack of understanding of the very government he is running is worrisome.
+Moreover, he doesn't get that because he gives the order -- that unlike running his privately owned business -- those around him are not his employees; they are public servants: they are not supposed to be loyal to him, but rather the Constitution and rule of law.

 The Historical Management Style and Results of Donald J. Trump

-When we look at the historical managerial experience of Donald J. Trump -- because historical fact trumps promotion --, he has left a string of failures in his wake.
-A friend of mine told me "He is highly successful, made billions, every businessman has failures, it's not important."
+When we look at Donald J. Trump's historical managerial experience—because historical fact trumps promotion—he has left a string of failures in his wake.
+A friend told me, "He is highly successful and has made billions; every businessman has failures; it's unimportant."

-In general, that may be a fair statement.
-But in Mr. Trump's case, the history reveals something else -- HE HAS NOT SUCCEEDED IN ANYTHING BEYOND SELF PROMOTION AND REAL ESTATE; specifically: The Apprentice, the licensing of his name, and real estate.
-And it's not the failures on their own that stand out, but also the mistakes he made as Chief Executive.
+That may be a fair statement.
+But in Mr. Trump's case, history reveals something else—HE HAS NOT SUCCEEDED IN ANYTHING BEYOND SELF-PROMOTION AND SELECTIVE REAL ESTATE, specifically The Apprentice, the licensing of his name, and selective real estate.
+And it's not the failures that stand out, but also the mistakes he made as Chief Executive.

-Many of the Trump failures didn't have to be failures, according to many experts in related fields.
-Before the Taj Mahal Hotel & Casino even opened in Atlantic City, NJ, Marvin Roffman, a highly-respected analyst in the gaming industry. predicted its failure, which was published in the Wall Street Journal, while Donald had been heralding the coming Taj to be fabulous, stupendous, like nothing you've ever seen before ...
+Many of Trump's failures didn't have to be failures, according to experts in related fields.
+Before the Taj Mahal Hotel & Casino even opened in Atlantic City, NJ, Marvin Roffman, a highly respected analyst in the gaming industry, predicted its failure, which was published in the Wall Street Journal.
+Donald had been heralding the coming Taj to be fabulous, stupendous, like nothing you've ever seen before.

 He then called Mr. Roffman's firm and threatened a lawsuit if the article wasn't retracted.
-Mr. Roffman offered a written apology, but the next day recanted it to stand by his prediction and was promptly fired.
-He noted that Trump has financed the Taj with high-interest junk bonds and that after the initial few months of hyping its opening, the Taj would buckle under the huge debt-load Trump had created.
-He was correct.
+Mr. Roffman offered a written apology, but the next day, he recanted it to stand by his prediction and was promptly fired.
+He noted that Trump has financed the Taj with high-interest junk bonds and that after the initial few months of hyping its opening, the Taj would buckle under the huge debt load Trump had created.

-But like his prep for the debates, homework is not something he seems to engage in.
-At the debates, when asked his preferred leg of the Triad, Trump responded "I like the nuclear option," not knowing that all three legs of the Triad are nuclear options.
+However, like his prep for the debates, he does not engage in homework.
+At the debates, as I noted earlier when asked his preferred leg of the Triad, Trump responded, "I like the nuclear option," not knowing that all three legs of the Triad are nuclear options.
+But what is more concerning is that he was asked the very same questions a month earlier on the Hewitt show, and when he didn't know the answer, he never bothered to research it further.

 BUT IT WASN'T HIS money!
-He borrowed from banks, then passed off the debt to working people who bought the stock because he sold them on the idea that he'll WIN, and just like the voters, they TRUSTED HIM.
-In the end, everyone lost, except Donald, as he claims "I made money, I'm a winner."
+He borrowed from banks, then passed off the debt to working people who bought the stock because he sold them on the idea that he'd WIN, and just like the voters, they TRUSTED HIM.
+Ultimately, everyone lost, except Donald, who claims, "I made money, I'm a winner."

-Is this the guy you want to entrust with your entire country, a guy who considers himself a winner even though he ruined everyone else?
+Is this the guy you want to entrust with your entire country, who considers himself a winner even though he ruined everyone else?
 Not competitors, but his own partners?

 Let's then consider this list of losers by his hand.
-And remember that while some were just bad projects, others were premium projects that were simply mismanaged by Trump, who created enormous debt loads that were unsustainable.
+And remember that while some were just bad projects, others were premium projects that were mismanaged by Trump, who created enormous unsustainable debt loads.
 It's worth pointing out that had he taken his inheritance and simply put it into T-bills, he'd be wealthier than he is today.

 BIG BRANDS THAT FAILED UNDER TRUMP MANAGEMENT